bshashikadze/pepquantify/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-pepquantify Takes the peptide level output of the proteomics dataset and proposes various options to pre-filter and clean up the data and prepare for the further analysis with an ‘MS-EmpiRe’ package.
-Also, ‘pepquantify’ can perform missing value imputation with user-defined settings, to include peptides with the high detection rate in only one condition, but low in another, in the quantitative analysis.
+pepquantify takes the peptide level output of the proteomics dataset and proposes various options to pre-filter and clean up the data and prepare for further analysis with an ‘MS-EmpiRe’ package.
+Also, ‘pepquantify’ can perform missing value imputation with user-defined settings, to include peptides with a high detection rate in only one condition, but very low in another, in the quantitative analysis.

 ## How to install?